-Subscriptions, autoship, subscribe and save, and other scheduled order formats are great ways to develop recurring, stable cash flows for your business.
-There’s a lot involved in getting a scheduled order system, though, and one of the most difficult aspects of switching to scheduled orders is managing inventory.
+Subscriptions, autoship, subscribe and save, and other recurring order formats are great ways to develop recurring, stable cash flows for your business.
+There’s a lot involved in getting a recurring order system running smoothly though, and one of the most difficult aspects of growing a recurring order channel is managing inventory.

 It’s hard enough to balance stock against unknown demand in the future for standalone orders.
-It becomes a lot more complicated when some of your inventory is, in effect, “spoken for,” leaving you with more to track, and less to offer one-time customers.
+It becomes a lot more complicated when some of your inventory is, in effect, “spoken for,” leaving you with more to track, and a greater need to manage your upcoming orders while also having enough product to offer to one-time customers.

 The Ubos Problem

 Demand is hard to anticipate.
-Even companies with decades of customer trend data to draw from sometimes miss the mark, either underestimating demands and running out, or overestimating how many people will care to buy their product (an embarrassing mistake, indeed).
+Even companies with decades of customer trend data to draw from still miss the mark by either underestimating demand, running out of product, or overestimating how many people will buy their product.

-To avoid the latter problem, many businesses these days run their business a great deal closer to the edge of the former.
-And while this can save the company money on overstocking, it can also frustrate and alienate customers.
+To avoid the latter problem, many businesses will choose to run with lower stock levels and while this can save the company money on overstocking, it can also frustrate and alienate customers when demand spikes.

-In other words, we’re all walking a razor’s edge here, so we’re all scrambling to find ways to better anticipate consumer demand.
+In other words, many sellers… especially those with recurring orders & subscriptions are all walking a razor’s edge with managing inventory & demand planning and are all scrambling to find ways to better anticipate consumer demand.

-Your spouse eat the rest of the ice cream in the freezer?
+Your spouse ate the rest of the ice cream in the freezer?
 That’s ubos na.

-Your car run out of gas on the highway because you forgot to fill at the last rest stop?
+Your car ran out of gas on the highway because you forgot to fill at the last rest stop?
 Your fuel is ubos na.

 You head to the store to get hand sanitizer or bleach, only to find out some scalper got to them all first?
 The supply is ubos na.

-Here’s where the Filipinos have insight for us.
-In the Tagalog language, almost everything is expressed in what we would call in English “passive voice.”
+Here’s where the Filipinos have an important insight for us: in the Tagalog language, almost everything is expressed in what we would call in English “passive voice.”
 Focus is almost always taken off of the actor in the sentence, and emphasis is instead placed on the action itself.

 In other words, where we would say in English “Dave broke the plate,” in Filipino it would be expressed as “the plate was broken.”